-With due regard for the time limits set out in the Code, the Academy will write a report of the annual review meeting and send it, with any supporting documentation, to the LA.
+With due regard for the time limits set out in the SEND Code of Practice, the Academy will write a report of the annual review meeting and send it, with any supporting documentation, to the LA.
 The Academy recognises the responsibility of the LA in deciding whether to maintain, amend, or cease an EHCP.